antfu/antfu.me/pages/posts/rewrite-in-vite.md

 The full code can be found [here](https://github.com/antfu/vite-ssg/blob/fa256449923e05e55bf15dcf4747d517bc22e33a/src/node/build.ts#L94-L104).

-With the [@vueuse/head](https://github.com/vueuse/head) package made by [@egoist](https://github.com/egoist), I made the document head/meta manipulation in SSG at ease.
-Combining with [vite-plugin-md](https://github.com/antfu/vite-plugin-md), I can even use the frontmatter to set the meta (title, description, og:image, etc.).
+With the [@vueuse/head](https://github.com/vueuse/head) package made by [@egoist](https://github.com/egoist), I made the document head/meta manipulation in SSG with ease.
+Combining with [vite-plugin-md](https://github.com/antfu/vite-plugin-md), you can even use the frontmatter to set the meta (title, description, og:image, etc.).

 ```html
 <script setup>